Anti-Bullying Policy – North Kildare Educate Together National School

 • is welcoming of difference and diversity and is based on inclusivity;

-• encourages pupils to disclose and discuss incidents of bullying behaviour in a non-threatening environment; and
+• encourages pupils to disclose and discuss incidents of bullying behavior in a non-threatening environment; and

 • promotes respectful relationships across the school community;